What is College Goal Tennessee?

 When is College Goal Tennessee?

-Tennessee's College Goal Tennessee Programs will take place on January 27 and February 10, 2013 at locations around the state.
+Tennessee's College Goal Tennessee Programs will take place in January and February, 2014 at locations around the state.

 Who should participate in College Goal Tennessee?